 The foods found in the average Canadian kitchen are not necessarily ideal.
 Perhaps out of habit, we stock our cupboards, fridges and freezers with items that are sometimes low in nutrients and high in harmful ingredients and empty calories.

 If this sounds like your kitchen, it may be time for a kitchen makeover.
-Just as a wardrobe makeover can do wonders for how you feel about yourself (psychologically), saying goodbye to junky staples and hello to more nourishing ones can do wonders for how your body looks and feels (for real).
+Just as a wardrobe makeover can do wonders for how you feel about yourself (psychologically), saying goodbye to junky staples and hello to more nourishing ones can do wonders for how your Healthy Body looks and feels (for real).

 We asked dietitian Natalie Walsh to list several staples in the average kitchen and suggest healthier alternatives.
 Here’s what she recommends: